 If you use ecstasy on a regular basis and want to stop using it but can’t, it may be time to consider ecstasy addiction treatment.
 A general understanding on how ecstasy addiction treatment works can help you take steps towards getting the help you need.

 We can help you find a program that’s tailored to your treatment needs.
-Call our toll-free helpline at 800-609-2774 for prompt assistance.
+Call our toll-free helpline at 800-609-2774 (Who Answers?) for prompt assistance.

 Ecstasy and the Brain